All Hail The Fed – A New Day Dawns

 UNDERSTANDING INFLATION AND ITS EFFECTS

-The Arab Oil Embargo in 1973, amid demands for more money for oil, spawned the formation of the Organization Of Petroleum Exporting Countries (OPEC).
+The Arab Oil Embargo in 1973 by OPEC (Organization Of Petroleum Exporting Countries) was prompted by demands for more money for oil.
 The underlying fact of the matter was that the dollars being received for oil by OPEC nations were worth much less than when existing contractual agreements were originally written.
 Oil exporters were receiving fixed-dollar amounts in currency that had been losing value for several decades.

 To understand this better, imagine that you were a company selling widgets for $1 each and according to your contract you cannot receive any more than that.
 Fast forward twenty or thirty years.
 You are still selling lots of widgets and still receiving $1 for each one you sell.
 Your production costs over the years have continued to climb; and, it costs you more for everything you buy to maintain your standard of living.
 Everyone is paying more for everything.
 On an ongoing, year-to-year basis, things seem reasonably normal, except that prices are now rising more frequently and the rate of increase is higher than before.
 What is going on?